drtonyr/drtonyr.github.io/README.md

 ## [pis-third-asm-emu](https://github.com/drtonyr/pis-third-asm-emu)

 I've wanted to build a very simple educational computer for decades, this is the archive of part of those dreams up to 2017.
-My current plans are at [The Blinking Computer](https://blinkingcomputer.org).
+My current plans use a simpler instruction set and are at [The Blinking Computer](https://blinkingcomputer.org).

 ## [MSF-60 decoder](https://drtonyr.github.io/MSF60decoder)